MurphysLab/onasch_grains/README.md

     1. Record distances.
     1. Draw the lines

-In step 2.ii, checking for intersections, a sped-up trick is performed utilizing the nature of ellipses by checking whether the distance between two ellipse centres is greater than the sum of the [semi-major axes](https://en.wikipedia.org/wiki/Semi-major_and_semi-minor_axes) of the ellipses.
+In step 2.2, checking for intersections, check is performed, utilizing the nature of ellipses, to determine whether the distance between two ellipse centres is greater than the sum of the [semi-major axes](https://en.wikipedia.org/wiki/Semi-major_and_semi-minor_axes) of the ellipses.
+This provides time-savings relative to the process to determine where and if two polygons intersect for all pairs of polygons.

 ## Input Data